grantcurell/projects/Overprovisioning Explained/README.md

 \frac{1,099,511,627,776 (\text{1TiB}) - 960,000,000,000\text{(960GB)}}{960,000,000,000\text{(960GB)}}= 14.5\% \text{ Overprovisioned}
 $$

+It's worth mentioning these are rough estimations though because this doesn't account for space used by the NVMe drive's internal parallelization mechanisms or proprietary variations.

 ## Forcing the Drive to Write all NAND

 Let's say you want to test the worst-case scenario; it's necessary to completely fill the drive.
 The objective is to guarantee that all Logical Block Addresses (LBAs) have been written to and every NAND flash cell has been utilized at least once.
 Below is how you do that: